garden-io/garden/docs/reference/commands.md

 ### garden get builds

-**Outputs all or specified build actions.**
+**Lists the build actions defined in your project.**

-Outputs all or specified build action(s).
+Lists all or specified build action(s).
 Use with --output=json and jq to extract specific fields.

 Examples: